ropg/ezTime/README.md

 The service has the potential of seeing which IP-numbers use ezTime and what timezone data they request.
 Any GeoIP lookups are done against a local database, no third parties are involved.
 The service does not keep logfiles unless something is wrong and needs debugging.
 In such a case any logfiles will be deleted after work is done, but within 48 hours at the latest.

 Data has never been used for any other purposes than debugging, nor is any other use envisioned in the future.

+The code for the timezoned server is included in the server directory of the library repository, in case someone wnats to know how that works or insists on running a timezone information server themselves.
+Be aware that it is a bit of an ugly hack at the time of writing this...

 &nbsp;